 The multidisciplinary and international University of Turku is an attractive research environment for researchers at different stages of their careers.

-Straightforward researcher career path and the advancement of international mobility increase the quality and effectiveness of research.
-We are increasing the number of postdoctoral researchers recruited through international application processes, and we are developing the use of the Tenure Track system further in the whole University.
+A straightforward researcher career path and the advancement of international mobility increase the quality and effectiveness of research.
+In accordance with our strategy, we are increasing the number of postdoctoral researchers recruited through international application processes, and we are developing the use of the Tenure Track system further in the whole University.

 The Student Union of the University of Turku (TYY, Turun yliopiston ylioppilaskunta) is a public corporation completely independent of the University of Turku.
-The role of TYY is to represent its members, to advance the position of students in society and provide them with services ranging from consultations with lawyers to parties and sports opportunities
+The membership fee of the Union is compulsory to all students.

 Go to your profile page to get personalised recommendations!